Khrvanya/Google_search_scraper/README.md

 #### Why there are less articles scrapes than links scraped:
 Scrape wasn't dumped if:\
 google search has less results than you needed\
 google search has links repeats of other queries\
+link has some error\
 scraped language is wrong\
 scraped size is wrong <br />
 <br /> <br />